By Rashim Nabanja

 “When I was still in Masindi diocese, I realized that many people feared to get married because of costly wedding parties.”

-Ntagali went ahead to advise people to stop making excuses of not having millions of shillings to hold a reception because you want to do something luxurious.
+Ntagali went ahead to advise people to stop making excuses of not having millions of money to hold a reception because you want to do something luxurious.

 However, although the Archbishop didn’t get the chance to cut his own cake, he says he cannot even count the number of cakes he has eaten for the 42 years he has spent in marriage.